PoisotLab/ms_network_prediction/manuscript.md

 either implicitly or explicitly.
 Being able to generate reliable datasets on networks in space or time will make this information more actionable.

-**Acknowledgements:** TS, NF, TP are funded by a donation from the Courtois Foundation; FB, NF, and TP are funded by IVADO; BM is funded by the NSERC Alexander Graham Bell Canada Graduate Scholarship and the FRQNT master's scholarship; FB, GD, NF, and GH are funded by the NSERC BIOS² CREATE program;
-DC, TS, LP, and TP are funded by the Canadian Institute of Ecology & Evolution;
-this research was enabled in part by support provided by Calcul Québec (www.calculquebec.ca) and Compute Canada (www.computecanada.ca).
+**Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian, Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
+TS, NF, TP are funded by a donation from the Courtois Foundation; FB, NF, and TP are funded by IVADO; BM is funded by the NSERC Alexander Graham Bell Canada Graduate Scholarship and the FRQNT master's scholarship; FB, GD, NF, and GH are funded by the NSERC BIOS² CREATE program; DC, TS, LP, and TP are funded by the Canadian Institute of Ecology & Evolution; this research was enabled in part by support provided by Calcul Québec (www.calculquebec.ca) and Compute Canada (www.computecanada.ca).
 This work was supported by funding to the Viral Emergence Research Initiative (VERENA) consortium including NSF BII 2021909.
 AG and MDC are supported in part by the Liber Ero Chair.

 # References